Green Giant Arborvitae care and growing guide: tips for this fast-growing evergreen

 ‘Green Giant’ is also suitable for medium to large backyards but it’s wise to keep this fast mover under control with regular clipping.
 For much smaller gardens, especially in colder regions, the semi-dwarf Emerald Green arborvitae is a better option.

-Green Giant Arborvitae is a low maintenance choice once it’s established.
+Green Giant Arborvitae is a low maintenance evergreen tree once it’s established.
 It rarely succumbs to pests and diseases and grows in pretty much any type of soil – except for waterlogged.

 Green Giant Arborvitae tree: key facts